 Why Do My Windows Look Smeared After Cleaning?

-Smudges and streaks after pressure washing windows often result from incorrect spray patterns, excess water, or improper cleaning methods.
+Smudges and streaks after pressure washing windows often result from a lack of attention to detail, such as using incorrect spray patterns, excess water, or improper cleaning methods.
 Here’s why this happens:

 1. Using the Wrong Cleaning Solution